awsdocs/amazon-cloudwatch-user-guide/doc_source/edit_graph_dashboard.md

 1. Hover over the title of the graph and choose **Widget actions**, **Edit**\.

-1. To change the graph's title, select the title, enter a new title, and press ENTER\.
+1. To change the graph's title, select the title, enter a new title, and press **Enter**\.

 1. To change the type of graph, choose **Graph options**\.
 You can then choose between a line graph, stacked area chart, bar chart, pie chart, or number\.